Late Night Lycett: Comedy Segments

 Filming for the show taking place at "Joe's local corner shop" (Ruprai Food and Wine) with celebrity shop host Ian "H" Watkins (far right).

 In series one, one recurring comedy segment included a celebrity minding Lycett's local corner shop in Kings Heath with Lycett crossing over live to a different celebrity in the shop in each episode.
 Lycett chats to the celebrity guest about how things are going or asks the guests who are with him inside the studio if there is anything they want from the shop.

 Lycett's aunts, Pauline and Margaret, are in the audience each week and are announced during the starting period of the show, alongside his "local corner shop" owner, Hardev, Yshee Black and Don One.
-Another comedy segment includes a celebrity guest spoof of GB News with "Richard Yewtree" (His surname being a pun on Operation Yewtree).
+Another comedy segment includes a celebrity guest spoof of GB News with "Richard Yewtree" (His surname being a reference to Operation Yewtree).

 Also in series one, a competition was run in which three audience members tell an embarrassing story in a chance to win Lycett's own car, as well as a running gag in which comedian Katherine Ryan never reaches the studio.

 Another segment titled "Finish me off" involved Lycett reading out half of a sentence to a celebrity guest, and the guest is then asked to finish the rest of the sentence.
 There was also a recurring segment that as part of Lycett's scheme to hire trainees with no previous experience, Linda Biscuits, portrayed by Chilli the labrador, is shown appearing with the production team.
 Linda is shown operating a camera whilst vision of cats playing in a field comes across the live feed for the show as well as being shown to have urinated on the set beside the stage where Lycett is speaking to guests.
 Another similar segment to this occurs where a small dog is asked by Lycett where his aunties are located as they were not in the audience at the time.